Botox Insurance Help

 We love to highlight acts of generosity, kindness, and support!
 AbbVie's Botox programs are great examples.
 By giving people with hyperhidrosis the opportunity to pursue this costly but very effective treatment, AbbVie is providing a life-changing service to sufferers.

 Christine Fleckenstein, Support Specialist with the International Hyperhidrosis Society, has a lot of interaction with the people in our hyperhidrosis community.
 She says the beauty of AbbVie's programs is that they open up a whole new world of opportunities for sufferers.

 "Patients need to know about the assistance programs for Botox because they increase their treatment options.
 I receive so many emails from patients saying that they do not have medical insurance and would love to get Botox, but simply cannot afford it.
 AbbVie's programs can put Botox treatment within reach.
 There are eligibility requirements and a process involved, but it's worth a shot to get that prize at the end - effective treatment and dry days without the worry of how sweating will affect your every move.
 With regard to clinicians, perhaps if they too knew about the Botox assistance options - like those that provide training, support, and help with reimbursement to decrease denied claims – they would more readily treat hyperhidrosis patients with Botox.
 These are real solutions."

 And don't forget that sufferers also have opportunities to receive free treatment as part of clinical trials or clinician training events.
 These opportunities help patients and researchers learn more about the condition and its therapies.
 Always be sure to open and read our blog for announcements about these opportunities and visit our clinical trials page often to learn who's recruiting now.

 Looking for codes?
 Here they are:

 64650 - Chemodenervation of eccrine glands, axillae

-64999 - Unlisted procedure, nervous system (use for extremities, i.e. hands and feet)
+64999 - Other procedures of the nervous system (use for extremities, i.e. hands and feet)